--Licensed Teacher, Colorado, Certified K-6 and Secondary Language Arts
+-Licensed Teacher: Certified K-6 and Secondary Language Arts.

 12 Years Experience Teaching Diverse Learners

-– Subjects taught: Math, Science, Social Studies, Language Arts (Reading, Writing, Speaking)
+– Subjects: Math, Science, Social Studies, Language Arts (Reading, Writing, Speaking)

 – Learners: Typical Learners, Gifted, Twice Exceptional, Special Education

-– Where: I taught in Arizona, New Mexico and Colorado
+– Where: Taught in Arizona, New Mexico, Colorado.

-– Significant experience writing creatively differentiated curriculum, based on state and national standards (and we love them standards, don’t we?).
+– Significant experience writing creatively differentiated curriculum, often based on state and national “standards.”

 Coaching & Consulting

-I created and ran a creative writing camp in Colorado because I love to teach writing.
+I created and ran a Creative Writing Camp in Colorado for 3 years, because I love to teach writing.

-- Spoke at Indiana University graduation to represent my graduating class.
+- I spoke at Indiana University graduation to represent my graduating class.
 This was a great honor.

-- Received “9 News Teachers Who Care Award, Honorable Mention.”
+- Received “9 News Teachers Who Care Award.”

 - Nominated for “Your Hub Top Teacher” award.

-- Nominated twice for “Colorado Charter School Teacher of the Year” award.
+- Nominated twice for the “Colorado Charter School Teacher of the Year” award.

-- Received “Outstanding Achievement Award,” Indiana University School of Education.
+- Received the “Outstanding Achievement Award,” Indiana University School of Education.

 Teacher Trainings, etc..